 The following year, Newell bought Noble’s farm and Fitsimons bought land adjacent to Newell.
 The pair then laid out a town of 40 acres, which was very similar to their former home of Oskaloosa, Iowa, for which the new settlement was named.
 The first stone building was erected early in 1856, by Isaac Newhouse, but was purchased by Joseph Fitsimons, who opened the first store.
 In the meantime, Jesse Newell built a sawmill.

-A post office opened in November 1856 with Joseph Fitsimons served as the first postmaster.
-Early on, the large lots were planted in forest and orchard trees, which over time provided perfect shade and abundance of fruit for the community.
+A post office opened on November 11, 1856, with Joseph Fitsimons serving as the first postmaster.
+Early on, the large lots were planted in forest and orchard trees, which over time provided perfect shade and an abundance of fruit for the community.

 Though things were off to a good start in the tiny settlement, like others in eastern Kansas, it was involved in the violence of the Kansas-Missouri Border War.
 Two skirmishes took place near Oskaloosa in September 1856 including the Battle of Slough Creek on the 11th and the Battle of Hickory Point, two days later.